-T-317 King County shall plan, design, and implement services, programs, and facilities for the King County International Airport in compliance with FAA regulatory requirements to support a safe, secure, and efficient global aerospace system.
+King County shall plan, design, and implement services, programs, and facilities for the King County International Airport in compliance with FAA regulatory requirements to support a safe, secure, and efficient global aerospace system.

 In 2005, the FAA approved a Part 150 Noise and Land Use Compatibility Plan to reduce noise impacts in communities surrounding Boeing Field.
 This is a significant event and represents a positive step in making KCIA a "good neighbor" to affected residential areas.
 The Part 150 plan identifies many actions that are allowed to be taken by KCIA, pilots, tenants, the FAA and others to reduce noise impacts on residential areas.
+The Part 150 noise mitigation program, including home insulation was completed in 2015.

-- T-318 Recognizing that certain noise reduction measures are contingent on ongoing and future FAA funding, King County shall implement those actions, under its control and identified in the Part 150 Noise and Land Use Compatibility Plan.
-King County shall encourage other entities to implement those measures under their control and also identified in the Part 150 Noise and Land Use Compatibility Plan. - T-319 King County shall encourage all airports located in the county, whether owned by a public or private entities, to be responsible neighbors and make all reasonable efforts to minimize noise impacts on sensitive land uses such as residences, hospitals and schools.
+Recognizing that certain noise reduction measures are contingent on ongoing and future FAA funding, King County shall implement those actions, under its control and identified in the Part 150 Noise and Land Use Compatibility Plan.
+King County shall encourage other entities to implement those measures under their control and also identified in the Part 150 Noise and Land Use Compatibility Plan.

+King County shall encourage all airports located in the county, whether owned by a public or private entities, to be responsible neighbors and make all reasonable efforts to minimize noise impacts on sensitive land uses such as residences, hospitals and schools.